Perplex

 Student's t-test

-1 tailed and 2 tailed T-test hypotheses
+1 tailed and 2 tailed T-tests and their hypotheses

 SL AI 4.11